santhoshbomma9/amp-sub-mgmt/README.md

 You would need to follow [SaaS offer checklist here](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/offer-creation-checklist) to create one.

 On a high level below are things we need to be addressed to publish and sell a SaaS offer.
-1. Complete Tax profile and Payout (one-time activity, just in case if not already done so)
+1. Complete Tax profile and Payout
-2. Marketing and Plan/Pricing model (how you want to display your offer and how you want to price it)
+2. Marketing and Plan/Pricing model
 3. Technical requirements (An application to interact between the subscriber/customer, company/publisher and Azure Marketplace - This is exactly what this sample is for)

 #### Steps Explanation

-1. Complete Tax profile and Payout
-This is a one-time activity, just in case if not already done so.
+1. Complete Tax profile and Payout -  This is a one-time activity, just in case if not already done so.
 Basically, how SaaS offer works is
     - Put your offer in Azure Marketplace
     - Customer buys the offer
     - Microsoft bills the customer as per the selected billing term by customer
     - Microsoft pays out to the Company/ISV

+2. Marketing and Plan/Pricing model
+    - You will need to provide information to go on your offer page.
+This includes descirption, support links, logos, screenshots and videos.
+There are few options on how you would want to sell your offer by creating different plans eg.
+        - flat rate + monthly/yearly + (optional meter_billing or 30 day free trial)
+        - per user + monthly/yearly + (optional 30 day free trial)

+3. Technical requirements

+An application to interact between the subscriber/customer, company/publisher and Azure Marketplace - This is exactly what this sample is for

 ## About the sample